ZionSung/Compiler/README.md

 "Compiler Class" Project in Junior

 ### How can it do?
-When you input an file to it, it will output some description about this file.
+When you input an file to it, it will output some description about this file( ex. answers.txt ).